CodeByMeow/.dots/readme.md

 - **Editor** :fire: [ Neovim ](https://github.com/neovim/neovim) (>= 0.10) (npm install -g neovim)

 ---
-_Warning: Don't blindly use my settings unless you know what that entails.
+_Warning :rotating_light: Don't blindly use my settings unless you know what that entails.
 Use at your own risk!_

-_Note: I use colemak-dh keyboard layout_
+_Note :wrench: I use colemak-dh keyboard layout_

 ### Required
 - `nodejs`